 This intervention has also shown benefits in older adults, especially in reducing emotional symptoms and improving cognitive functions.

-A study by Jester and colleagues evaluated the effects of a HRV biofeedback intervention in this group, observing a significant decrease in depression and anxiety symptoms after training, as well as improvements in attentional skills and, to a lesser extent, executive functions.
+A study by Jester and colleagues evaluated the effects of an HRV biofeedback intervention in this group, observing a significant decrease in depression and anxiety symptoms after training, as well as improvements in attentional skills and, to a lesser extent, executive functions.
 These results suggest that HRV biofeedback can be a useful tool in interventions aimed at emotional and cognitive well-being in older adults (Jester et al., 2018).

 Challenges, limitations and ethical considerations